QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

     plt.show()

-Finally, lets consider a third parameterization, raising :math:`b` from 0.5 to 1
+Finally, lets consider a third parameterization, raising :math:`b` from 0.5 to .8

-This means that investment now rises one-for-one with the lagged change in national income
+This means that investment now is more sensitive to the lagged change in national income

 .. code-block:: python3

-    b = 1
+    b = 1.0

     A3 = [[a+b, -b, γ+g, 0],
           [  1,  0,   0, 0],